Val Vogna: Geography

 Riva Valdobbia and the plains at confluence of the Sesia river and the Vogna torrent.

 Val Vogna opens west of Riva Valdobbia as a tributary of the Sesia Valley, with Val d'Otro north and Valle Artogna south.
 The general direction of the valley is East to West, with a slight moonshaped round turn pointing southwest at the end.
 There is only one notable tributary to the Vogna torrent, the Rissuolo torrent from Corno Bianco peak.
 The Rissuolo torrent makes a sharp cut in the middle of the north slope and reaches the main valley just west of La Peccia Hamlet, passing under the so-called Napoleonic Bridge.

 Val Vogna was an emigration route, connecting Valsesia and Val d'Aosta through the colle Valdobbia pass (2480 m.).

 The Antica via d'Aosta, later renamed via Regia (Royal path), follows the Vogna Valley up to the Napoleonic Bridge: here, the track leaves the main valley and climbs on the west bulkhead of the Rissuolo torrent valley, up to La Montata Hamlet (m.
 1739) and then inside up to Colle Valdobbia and its Ospizio Sottile mountain hut.

 On the pass, the rifugio Ospizio Sottile was built in the 19th century to give shelter to people moving in and out the valley.

 The “Aosta Track” was a major emigration route for most of the Sesia Valley people going for seasonal works abroad, mostly in France.
 The Sesia Valley goes basically eastward from the Monte Rosa to Varallo and the plains, so it was much shorter to pass the mountains in this relative safe spot.

 As the migrations period were early in spring and late in the autumn, accidents due to bad weather and avalanches were frequent.
-A small provisionary hut was built, then the more substantial Ospizio in stone was built and dedicated to Nicolao Sottile, a priest that worked hard to find the money and volunteers for the building.
+A small provisional hut was built, then the more substantial Ospizio in stone was built and dedicated to Nicolao Sottile, a priest that worked hard to find the money and volunteers for the building.
 Today, the Ospizio Sottile is a common destination for hikers and mountaineers.